History of the Race

 Fran Berger and George Matthews finishing the first annual April Fool's Run

 George Matthews passed away in 2001 after battling cancer.
-To honour his memory in 2003 we introduced the George Matthews Memorial Trophy which is engraved with the names of the first local (Sunshine Coast) male and female finishers each year and displayed at Elphinstone High School where Matthews was head of the English department.
+To honour his memory in 2003 we introduced the George Matthews Memorial Trophy which is engraved with the names of the first local (Sunshine Coast) male and female finishers each year.

-In 2008, we invite you to run the 31st edition of our scenic event.
-Find out why so many folks said in 2007, "I loved this race—will be back next year with our friends!"
+In 2021, we invite you to run the 43rd edition of this scenic event in April.
+Find out why so many folks have said, "I loved this race—will be back next year with our friends!"

 Top